VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   a single query can use at `vmstorage` is proportional to `-search.maxUniqueTimeseries`.
 - `-search.maxQueryDuration` at `vmselect` limits the duration of a single query.
 If the query takes longer than the given duration, then it is canceled.
   This allows saving CPU and RAM at `vmselect` and `vmstorage` when executing unexpectedly heavy queries.
-  The limit can be altered for each query by passing `timeout` GET parameter, but can't exceed the limit specified via cmd-line flag.
+  The limit can be altered for each query by passing `timeout` GET parameter, but can't exceed the limit specified via `-search.maxQueryDuration` command-line flag.
 - `-search.maxConcurrentRequests` at `vmselect` and `vmstorage` limits the number of concurrent requests a single `vmselect` / `vmstorage` node can process.
   Bigger number of concurrent requests usually require bigger amounts of memory at both `vmselect` and `vmstorage`.
   For example, if a single query needs 100 MiB of additional memory during its execution, then 100 concurrent queries